-Why Men Suicide After Divorce
+Why do Men Suicide After Divorce?

-“Divorce is a classic factor in suicide because divorced men are at high risk to become isolated.
-There are so many examples of good men ending their own lives.”
+“Divorce is a significant factor in suicide because divorced men are at high risk of becoming isolated.

-The research of AJ Kposowa reveals that each year, more than 3,600 divorced men — about 10 every day — commit suicide.³
+The research of AJ Kposowa reveals that each year, more than 3,600 divorced men — about ten every day — commit suicide.³

 Divorce should mean the end of a marriage, not the end of life, for a man, or a woman.

 Flawed divorce process

 Something is wrong with a divorce process that results in the death of so many men, fathers, husbands, sons, and brothers.

 Why should any man marry knowing that there are precise data that divorce means certain death for so many men?

 And for every divorced man that commits suicide, his children are left behind, haunted, and traumatized by their father’s death.

 First, the children have the trauma of their parent’s divorce.